kimruddock/pawelgrzybek.github.io/_drafts/2017-11-31-top-picks-2017-december.md

 [https://developers.google.com/web/updates/2017/12/better-ads](https://developers.google.com/web/updates/2017/12/better-ads)

 This is a good news for all publishers and everyday Google Chrome users.
-[Coalition for Better Ads](https://www.betterads.org/) is an organization that gather list of advices of non-destructive and more user friendly adds on web.
+[Coalition for Better Ads](https://www.betterads.org/) is an organization that gather list of advices of non-destructive and more user friendly adds on the web.
 Google Chrome will implement a native add-blocker based on these rules since the January 15th.

 - - -